Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Local vertex corrections

-As stated earlier, the relatively simple picture of the bonding-antibonding model is applicable because the states of Fig.~\ref{fig:minimalmodel} are a good approximation of the eigenstates of Eq.~\ref{eq:ed} as long as $J_\text{ab}$ is small.
+As stated earlier, the relatively simple picture of the bonding-antibonding model is applicable as long as the states of Fig.~\ref{fig:minimalmodel} are a good approximation of the eigenstates of Eq.~\ref{eq:ed} which holds if $J_\text{ab}$ is small.
 If we change the relative strength of all interactions by rescaling the Coulomb vertex, $\Gamma \rightarrow \lambda \Gamma$, while keeping the Kohn-Sham gap $E_\text{KS}$ fixed, the susceptibility changes, as shown in Fig.~\ref{fig:graphene:ed}~(c).
 While the non-interacting susceptibility based on the Kohn-Sham gap $E_\text{KS}$ does not depend on $\Gamma$ and thus also not on $\lambda$, the non-interacting susceptibility based on $E_g$ changes with $\lambda$ since $E_g$ is affected.
 The RPA with $E_\text{KS}$ performs well for all shown values, although the deviations increase with $\lambda$.
-In the ED, this (slow) breakdown of the occupation number eigenbasis due to Coulomb interactions is also visible as a finite occupation $n_a$ of the antibonding orbital.
+In the ED, this (slow) breakdown of the occupation number eigenbasis due to Coulomb interactions is also visible as a finite occupation $n_a$ of the antibonding orbital in the many-body ground state.

 Thus, we have shown that RPA based on the Kohn-Sham energies gives an accurate description of the polarizability of bonding-antibonding states, as long as the gap is large enough that no appreciable changes in the occupation numbers $n_a$ and $n_b$ occur.
 The neglect of vertex corrections works so well because the Kohn-Sham gap already contains the leading vertex correction, namely the exciton binding energy.